umbchackers/meetups/README.md

 2. The user logs in with their Quill account.
 3. The user can either create a meetup or say they'll attend existing planned meetups.

-## Potential Improvements
-- Create an icebox version of database so that a meetup requires approval from an admin
-- Do not allow a person to add themselves twice

 ## Safety
 - All meetups will be screened for anything inappropriate.
 - There will be an organizer or volunteer at each meetup to ensure nothing bad occurs.